 Grizzly bears are famous for attacking and sometimes killing humans that get between them and their young.
 If you are a mother, you likely have had the experience of protecting your young.
-For others, the mother bear meaning is symbolic.
+For others, the mother bear meaning is symbolic and you can work with the mother archetype.
 What creative projects or innocent beings are you in staunch defense of?
 Bear spirit animal teaches about using aggression as a healthy defense of the weak or abandoned parts of ourselves.

 The 8 Species of Bears

 Known as an adaptable generalist, the black bear is the most abundant and conspicuous of all bears.
 Once corrupted by the taste of human food, black bears can become obsessed.
 Think of your own associations to the temptations of the “civilized” world (digital gadets, TV, coffee, sugar, etc.) and ways you can remain one-in-yourself.
 The cave time will be an especially important retreat for those with this spirit animal.

 People with the grizzly bear spirit animal as a guide should study the mother bear archetype within themselves and be sure they are utilizing their aggression judiciously.
 This bear is found in wild places and does not coexist well with humans.
 What aspect of you is still wild and untouched?
 How can you protect that aspect?

 Known as the “Moon Bear of Tibet”, this bear has a distinctive crescent moon on its chest.
 The moon is related to feminine and intuitive qualities.
 This bear spirit animal can help you curl up around this part of yourself in the cave and find much needed nurturance in the darkness.